gruntwork-io/docs/docs/guides/build-it-yourself/achieve-compliance/core-concepts/recommendation-sections.md

 AWS has several other logging related features that are not covered directly by the Benchmark.
 For example, the primary log ingestion and query service, [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html), is integrated with many other AWS services.
-The Benchmark recommends that CloudTrail is integratd with CloudWatch Logs.
+The Benchmark recommends that CloudTrail is integrated with CloudWatch Logs.
 Within the Gruntwork modules we’ve setup CloudWatch with all the integrated services such as AWS Config, CloudTrail and S3.

 ## Monitoring